SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-04-wastewater-reredux.md

   the lag in advance.
 That would have to be fixed in a thorough study.
 - _Binary classifier:_  Since the waves had different quantitative character, we should consider a binary classifier: given a level of RNA, are we in a wave or not?
 - _Crossvalidation:_  None of this has been [crossvalidated](https://en.wikipedia.org/wiki/Cross-validation_(statistics))!
-With only 2 waves to look at, that might be pretty difficult for regression.
+With only 3 (or 3-and-a-half?) waves to look at, that might be pretty difficult for regression.
 A classifier might be doable, though.
 - _Multivariate predictors:_ We'd like to use variant data (like $R_0$), population
   vaccination rates, and efficacy of standard of care as covariates with RNA.
 Then we could say something about the _relative_ importance of those variables on case rates and